Georgia Striped Bass Fishing

 Drew McCarsky shows off a nice striper he nailed in the Carter’s Lake regulation spillway last November.
 It was 14lb, and hit a white bucktail with a Fin-s fish on the hook, Arkansas shad color.
 He was using a custom built Lamiglass 9 foot rod and Penn reel loaded with 30 lb power pro braid green colored.
 Drew says in fall and winter, the big stripers can be had along with 6-8 lb class walleye at night fishing the spillway.
 There is a lot of snags and rocks to hang on, so bring the heavy duty gear.
 Leave the little stuff home!

 When fishing for stripers concentrate on the deeper waters in the lake.
 If you can locate schools of shad, stripers are often close by.
 When the baitfish are shallow over the deep water, you can catch stripers on crankbaits or by swimming spoons at appropriate depths.
 Check Georgia fishing reports for current striper information.
-And for the ultimate thrill try large topwater baits if you see any surface feeding action.
+And for the ultimate thrill, try large topwater baits whenever you see surface feeding activity.
 When the stripers are deep, jigs and jigging spoons work well.
 Live and cut bait will also take striped bass when they are in medium to deeper water.
 Fish nearby or in the river channel if it is a defined depth change.
 Trolling is also an excellent way to fish for stripers.
 Use flashy lures in bigger sizes.

 GEORGIA